 What if I don't get enough juice from my grapes?

-If you don't get quite enough juice from your grapes after dripping in the bag, just add up to 1/4 cup white grape juice from the fridge if you have it Even apple juice will work in a pinch.
+If you don't get quite enough juice from your grapes after dripping in the bag, just add up to 1/4 cup white grape juice from the fridge if you have it.
+Even apple juice or a little bit of water will work in a pinch.

-The story behind the pecan log slabs seen here
+The story behind the pecan log coasters in picture above

 The log slab in the pictures is from a pecan tree that grew in my parents yard in Arkansas.
 We planted it when we were small children and watched it grow as we grew up and produce pecans until just recently when my brother had to cut it down for my parents.
 My mom gave us all a few of the slabs to remember it.
 I have a candle on one of them in my kitchen and put a couple of them in my photo styling kit.